Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - So Creating Availability set is less costly than creating an availability zone indirectly due to the brand width
         - Note that you choose for the availability set vs availability zone under the `availability options` When creating a VM
         - Note that if you have an application that will be distributed over multiple VMs then its good to have the VMs over an availability zone
-        - You can also select for availability zone while creating a virtual machine scale set - But be sure to have the starting instances for VMs to be 3 regardless of scaling options and then check for Zone 1,2,3 under the availability zone
+        - You can also select for availability zone while creating a virtual machine scale set - But be sure to have the starting instances for VMs to be 3 regardless of scaling options and then check for Zone 1,2,3 under the availability zone.
+In the scaling leave the initial instance count as 3.